About Our Work

 This is why Changemakers are so important because they are individuals who put ideas into action.
 They work out what the problems and barriers are big and small and explore realistic solutions to these issues.

-Lasting change is not created by lone heroes; it requires teams of people, strong institutions, and support from every part of society.
+Lasting change is not created by lone heroes; it requires teams of people, strong organisations, and support from every part of society.

 No one person can do anything alone and it does take a lot of work to change attitudes and outdated ideas.